21 Hours Fasting | Benefits | Risks and Tips

 Several studies show that fasting may help people with diabetes maintain better insulin sensitivity, which may be especially beneficial for people at risk of developing the disease.

-You may be able to avoid spikes and crashes in your glucose levels by incorporating fasting into your daily routine.
+You may avoid spikes and crashes in your glucose levels by incorporating fasting into your daily routine.

 3. Promotes good health by combating inflammation